Fast, flexible, efficient eXtremeDB gives consumer electronics manufacturers a competitive edge.

-As a commercial, off-the-shelf (COTS) product, eXtremeDB slashes a device's time-to-market, compared to using proprietary (homegrown) database code.
+As a commercial, off-the-shelf (COTS) product, eXtremeDB slashes a device’s time-to-market, compared to using proprietary (homegrown) database code.
 And the eXtremeDB product family offers deep capabilities.
-For example, the hybrid eXtremeDB Fusion edition supports both in-memory and on-disk storage, enabling the use of a single database system across a consumer electronics product line that includes disk-less and disk-enabled products.
+For example, as a hybrid database system, eXtremeDB supports both in-memory and on-disk storage, enabling the use of a single database system across a consumer electronics product line that includes disk-less and disk-enabled products.

 - TV set-top boxes